ITISFoundation/osparc-docs/docs/d1.1-report/specs/high-level.md

 execute C, C++, and Java code, to execute R scripts, and xxx shall be provided.
-It shall be easy for users to register new services by using one of the predefined service environments and inserting their executables/code/… and it must be simple to specify the required input parameters such that they are exposed through the online GUI.
-By providing information about the generated output, it shall be possible to present the output using standardized viewers (plots, 3D views, slice field views, isosurface views…).
+It shall be easy for users to register new services by using one of the predefined service environments and inserting their executables/code/... and it must be simple to specify the required input parameters such that they are exposed through the online GUI.
+By providing information about the generated output, it shall be possible to present the output using standardized viewers (plots, 3D views, slice field views, isosurface views...).
 It shall be possible to link services with compatible outputs and inputs into pipelines.
 Advanced users shall have the possibility of creating services that manage dedicated sections of the online GUI, allowing them superior control also over visualization and interaction.
-When executing a service, all the information required to reproduce the execution (input data, parameters, version of service…) shall be stored, to facilitate reproduction.
+When executing a service, all the information required to reproduce the execution (input data, parameters, version of service...) shall be stored, to facilitate reproduction.
 - **Specialized Services**: A range of commonly required services shall be provided.
 On the physics solver side, this includes primarily electromagnetic exposure.
-Typically, the most required variant of electromagnetic solver is an electroquasistatic solver (for exposure through electrodes) with support for anisotropic electrical conductivity (to handle the important impact of anisotropic neural tissue).
+Typically, the most required variant of electromagnetic solver is an electroquasistatic solver (for exposure through electrodes) xxx with support for anisotropic electrical conductivity (to handle the important impact of anisotropic neural tissue) xxx.
 Another relevant electromagnetic solver is the magnetoquasistatic solver (for exposure by coils and loops).
-Selected teams will also require acoustic propagation, biomechanics, optics, and tissue damage solvers.
+Selected teams will also require acoustic propagation, biomechanics, optics, and tissue damage solvers (not all of these can be provided by IT'IS).
 The platform must support either the import of discretized models (meshes, voxels), or provide discretization services (voxeler, mesher), or both.
 On the electrophysiological modeling side, the most commonly required